Bitcoin IRA Rollover

 Choosing a Bitcoin IRA Custodian Company

 Probably the most important part of the process of rolling over a traditional IRA/ 401k to a Bitcoin IRA is choosing the best custodian company for your needs.
 Everyone’s requirements will be a little different and it’s vital you pick a company that works best for you.
-There are a number of companies on the market today and some clear frontrunners in terms of experience, expertise and services provided.
+There are many companies on the market today and some clear frontrunners in terms of experience, expertise, and services provided.
 You want to look for a custodian that can assist with account set-up, fund rollover, purchasing Bitcoin, and who will ensure all legal and taxation requirements and technicalities are properly taken care of.
 For more information on choosing a good custodian, see our guide: The Best Bitcoin IRA Companies 2020

 What to Look For in a Bitcoin IRA Custodian

 - Experience & Expertise: The cryptocurrency market is a highly specialized field.
-It is best to go with a company that has an in-depth understanding of the cryptocurrency technologies and a wealth of experience in purchasing and securely storing crypto-assets.
+It is best to go with a company that has an in-depth understanding of cryptocurrency technologies and a wealth of experience in purchasing and securely storing crypto-assets.
 This is your retirement fund, so you want to place it in very safe hands.

 - Ratings & Reviews: The more established Bitcoin IRA companies have plenty of industry ratings and customer feedback readily available online.
 A little research will quickly inform you of how the company has been performing and how they are viewed by industry experts and their customers.
 Doing some research on ratings and reviews will give you a good feel of which companies are performing well and which are maybe lagging behind.